fridolinvii/SignalCommander/README.md

 ```
 To check the status and error of *transmission-daemon*
 ```
-sudo systemctl start transmission-daemon
+systemctl status transmission-daemon
 ```

-If you edit */etc/transmission-daemon/settings.json* or/and */etc/init.d/transmission-daemon* you either need to stop and start the *transmission-daemon*, or restart the *transmission-daemon*
+If you edit */etc/transmission-daemon/settings.json* or/and */etc/init.d/transmission-daemon* you need to stop *transmission-daemon*, edit the file and then start the *transmission-daemon*
 ```
-sudo systemctl [restart|stop|start] transmission-daemon
+sudo systemctl [stop|start] transmission-daemon
 ```

 ### 1.5 Automation